Hardware Tuning and Troubleshooting¶

 netstat -m to verify if any areas are near exhaustion.

-For performance reasons some networks card types use multiple queues for
+For performance reasons some networks cards use multiple queues for processing

-processing packets.
-On multi-core systems, usually a driver will want to use
+packets.
+On multi-core systems, usually a driver will want to use one queue per

 stability problems, which can be resolved by reducing the number of queues used